 A woman in the grocery store calls out from the neighbouring checkout line: “Hey!
 You’re the heart lady, right?”
 She continues, in what seems a much-too-loud voice, that she had been in the audience at one of my annual Cardiac Café presentations at the university.
 But “heart lady?”
 Is this really how I want to be known and recognized for the rest of my natural life?

-Since returning from the WomenHeart Science & Leadership Symposium at the world-famous Mayo Clinic after my heart attack, I have spoken to thousands of people – the general public, health care professionals, patients and their families – about the important topic of women and heart disease, our #1 killer.
-And as the first Canadian ever invited to attend this training at Mayo in Rochester, Minnesota, I was the only game in town when it came to heart attack survivors taking their Mayo Clinic show on the road.
+Five months after I survived a misdiagnosed “widow maker” heart attack in 2008, I went to the world-famous Mayo Clinic to attend the annual WomenHeart Science & Leadership patient activism training for female heart patients.
+Since that fateful week, I have spoken to thousands of people – the general public, health care professionals, heart patients and their families, from living rooms to conference ballrooms – about the important topic of women and heart disease, our #1 killer.
+And as the first Canadian accepted to attend this training program at Mayo, I was apparently the only game in town after I came back to the west coast when it came to heart attack survivors sharing what they’d just learned at the Mayo Women’s Heart Clinic.

-So apparently, my heart attack survival tale has typecast me in the eyes of many, like that woman in the next checkout line.
-To her, I’m the heart attack survivor who keeps telling and re-telling that same old story.
+Yet over the years, and countless presentations, has my heart attack survival tale typecast me in the eyes of many (like that woman in the next checkout line)?
+To her, I’m the “heart lady” who keeps telling and re-telling that same old story.
 A professional heart attack victim.

-Aren’t I also a mother, a daughter, a sister, a friend, a writer, a speaker, an artist, a cook – and so much more than just a woman who happens to be living with heart disease?
+Aren’t I also a mother, a daughter, a sister, a friend, a neighbour, a writer, a reader, a speaker, an artist, a gardener, a baker of focaccia bread, a rider of bikes – and so much more than just a woman who happens to be also living with heart disease?

-After that grocery story incident, I began to seriously re-think how both my public speaking and this very site, Heart Sisters, may actually be reinforcing my limited “heart lady” status – for other people, but more importantly, for myself.
+After that grocery story incident, I began to seriously re-think how both my public speaking and this very post you’re now reading may actually be reinforcing my limited “heart lady” status – not just for others, but more importantly, for myself.

-Frankly, I’d already been mulling over very wise comments from people like Nova Scotia’s Dr. Barbara Keddy, author of Women and Fibromyalgia: Living With An Invisible Dis-ease, a book that I somehow believe has nothing yet everything to do with the subject of women and heart disease.
+Frankly, I’d already been mulling over very wise comments from people like Nova Scotia’s Dr. Barbara Keddy, author of Women and Fibromyalgia: Living With An Invisible Dis-ease, a fascinating book that I somehow believe has nothing yet everything to do with the subject of women and heart disease, too.

 How I long to be exactly like my regular old pre-heart attack same self once again!